-European ARC, either by scientists in Garching or by staff in one of the ARC nodes.
+ALMA users, but queries from European users will be primarily addressed by the European ARC, either by scientists in Garching or by staff in one of the ARC nodes.
 The Helpdesk includes a library of "Knowledge-base" articles that address a number of common issues and questions.
 If the answer is not found in the suggested knowledge-base articles, the user can submit a ticket.
 During normal operations, users can expect a response within two business days.
 During the week prior to a proposal deadline, extra staff will be assigned to the Helpdesk and every effort will be made to address time-critical questions in a rapid manner.

-Role of the central ARC and the ARC nodes
+Role of the central ARC, the ARC nodes and the CoE

 The central ARC in Garching and the ARC nodes distributed throughout Europe work together to provide optimal support to European ALMA users.
-It is however important to realise that the roles that the central ARC and the nodes fulfil are very different.
-All face-to-face support, one of the core functions of the ALMA project, takes place exclusively at the ARC nodes.
+It is however important to realise that the roles that the central ARC, the nodes and the CoE fulfill are very different.
+All face-to-face support, one of the core functions of the ALMA project, takes place at the ARC nodes and the CoE.